dbt-labs/docs.getdbt.com/website/docs/reference/parsing.md

 - dbt version
 - certain widely-used macros (for example, [builtins](/reference/dbt-jinja-functions/builtins), overrides, or `generate_x_name` for `database`/`schema`/`alias`)

-If you're triggering [CI](/docs/deploy/continuous-integration) job runs, the partial parsing benefits are not available on a new pull request (PR) or new branch.
-However, they are available on subsequent commits to that new PR or branch.
+If you're triggering [CI](/docs/deploy/continuous-integration) job runs, the benefits of partial parsing are not applicable to new pull requests (PR) or new branches.
+However, they are applied on subsequent commits to the new PR or branch.

 If you ever get into a bad state, you can disable partial parsing and trigger a full re-parse by setting the `PARTIAL_PARSE` global config to false, or by deleting `target/partial_parse.msgpack` (e.g. by running `dbt clean`).